Last Updated on April 13, 2023 by Ellen Christian

 - Plant greens continuously & never pull the whole plant out.
 That way you will have fresh greens all year round.

-It’s home improvement time, and The Home Depot has everything you need to #DigIn for Spring.
+It’s home improvement time, and The Home Depot has everything you need to get started, including salad garden containers.
 No matter what projects you want to tackle, they have great values on all you need.
-They’re ready to help you with renovation ideas and expert advice, too.
+They’re also ready to help you with renovation ideas and expert advice.

 Get over $300 in email exclusive savings each year, sneak peeks on new products, monthly lawn & garden ideas for your region and access to The Home Depot’s gardening experts.

 Click here to join the world’s largest garden community today!
 Or go to http://gardenclub.homedepot.com/ to see some of the many benefits of membership.